zeroc-ice/ice/js/README.md

 Upon successful completion, the build generates libraries in the `lib` subdirectory, including compressed and minified versions.

-For older browsers that do not support all of the required EcmaScript 6 features used by Ice for JavaScript, we provide pre-compiled versions of the libraries using the [Babel][2] JavaScript compiler.
+For older browsers that do not support all of the required ECMAScript 6 features used by Ice for JavaScript, we provide pre-compiled versions of the libraries using the [Babel][2] JavaScript compiler.
 These libraries depend on the babel polyfill run time and are available in the `lib/es5`